10 Important/Basic Excel Formulas for Beginners: Useful Guide

 Important/Basic Excel Formulas for Beginners:

-Here are 10 basic Excel formulas that can be quite useful.
+Below are 10 important/basic Excel formulas that can be quite useful for new users.

 1. SUM